JULIANA-010/COURSE-WORK-ASSIGNMENT-/README.md

-# COURSE-WORK-ASSIGNMENT-
-This is the course work that was put on odel on the linear programming course unit page
+# COURSE-WORK-ASSIGNMENT-This is the course work that was put on odel on the linear programming course unit page